svetika44/cssi-prework-javascript-arrays-cssi-prework-2016/README.md

 var notes = ["B", "C", "C", "A", "D", "E"];
 ```

-We simply have to use the array method forEach and pass it an unnamed function the describes what we want to do.
+We simply have to use the array method `forEach()` and pass in an unnamed function the describes what we want to do to each element, which in this case is stored in the variable letter.

 ```javascript
 notes.forEach(function(letter) {